yopgaming/SIT.Core/README.md

 1. After rigourous testing in [SIT.Tarkov.Coop](https://github.com/paulov-t/SIT.Tarkov.Coop), I discovered that my UDP Web Socket implementation was much to unreliable and laggy.
 2. With point 1 in mind, I have reverted back to basic TCP JSON web calls back and forth to the SPT-Aki Server with a mod handling the data.
 Initial movement tests work extremely well!

+## SPT-Aki

+### Are Aki Modules supported?
+The following Aki Modules are supported.
+- aki-core
+- Aki.Reflection
+- 95% of mods

+### Why don't you use Aki Module DLLs?
+SPT-Aki DLLs are written specifically for their own Deobfuscation technique and my own technique is not working well with Aki Modules at this moment in time.
+So I ported many of SPT-Aki features into this module.
+My end-goal would be to rely on SPT-Aki and for this to be solely focused on SIT only features.

 ## Thanks List
 - SPT-Aki team
 - MTGA team

 ## License

-Some of the original core functionality completed by SPT-Aki teams.
+- 95% of the original core and single-player functionality completed by SPT-Aki teams.
 There may be licenses pertaining to them within this source.
+- None of my own work is Licensed.
+This is solely a just for fun project.
+I don't care what you do with it.